Real1tyy/Prisma-Calendar/docs-site/docs/features/zettelid-naming.md

 2. Clone: `Project Review-20250106152045.md` (new timestamp)
 3. Both display as: `Project Review`

-The calendar automatically generates a new unique ZLID for the clone.
+The calendar automatically generates a new unique ZettelID for the clone.

 ---